lagovsp/ram/README.md

 m.set_code(ss);
 ```

-6. Analogically, for your program input use one of the following
+6. In order to set the input pick one of the following options

 ```cpp
 ifstream is("input.txt");